 When you started your business, you thought you could handle it all yourself – sales, accounting, payroll, hiring, etc. Now, you’re not so sure.
 You’ve found yourself struggling – and truth be told, you don’t understand some of the nuances of certain jobs.

-So, how do you hire someone to fill a job when you don’t understand the job?
+So, how do you hire for a job when you don’t understand the job itself?
 You think you need an accountant (or HR person, or IT specialist, or name-your-position here), but where do you begin?

 As tempting as it is to go straight to the job boards and post the position, don’t get ahead of yourself.
 You need to do a little research first.